 Puerto Viejo could just congregate the most delicious flavors that you will find in all of Costa Rica.
 You can find everything from American or Spanish style breakfasts to mouth-watering Caribbean seafood lunches and dinners covering everything from Thai to Italian to Middle Eastern.
 For the most amazing Caribbean dishes, including the seafood soup called Rondón, hailed for its aphrodisiac powers, make sure to visit Selvin’s in Punta Uva, located a short 20-minute drive from Puerto Viejo.

 In the 1970s surfers started pouring into Puerto Viejo to surf the famous Salsa Brava reef break, which was known as the “Caribbean pipeline.”
 The 1991 Limón earthquake affected the surf in this area, but Salsa Brava continues to work its magic and is meant for very experienced surfers.
 The neighboring Playa Cocles also offers great waves and you can usually find surf instructors at the beach waiting to lead you out to conquer the swell.
 The best time of year to surf Puerto Viejo is November to April.

 Puerto Viejo is brimming with tour opportunities to keep the entire family busy, and happy!
-From educational visits to the Jaguar Rescue Center to horse riding tours, snorkelling and diving tours, SUP tours and even chocolate tours, Puerto Viejo has it all.
+From educational visits to the Jaguar Rescue Center to horse riding tours, snorkeling and diving tours, SUP tours, and even chocolate tours, Puerto Viejo has it all.